 The Municipal Executive Certificate (MEC) provides the exclusive opportunity for senior municipal leaders from across North America to gather at the renowned Fairmont Jasper Park Lodge to engage in learning.
 The focus of the program will be around sustaining the future of communities amidst an environment of constant change.

-- Review the skills associated with coach-like behavior
+- Review the skills associated with coach-like behaviour

 - Apply the skills and steps in the coaching model to the group coaching process to help self and others move forward to solve key issues